weaveworks/weave/site/weavedns.md

-The local domain should end with `local.`, since these names are link-local as per [RFC6762](https://tools.ietf.org/html/rfc6762), (though this is not strictly neccessary).
+The local domain should end with `local.`, since these names are link-local as per [RFC6762](https://tools.ietf.org/html/rfc6762), (though this is not strictly necessary).

 ## <a name="without-run"></a>Using weaveDNS without `weave run`